Stocks rally on EU stimulus plan, euro gains

 President Donald Trump now must decide to end some, all or none of the U.S. economic privileges that Hong Kong enjoys.

-Crude prices slid on the news as the growing U.S.-Sino tensions could weigh on global businesses and oil demand, which already has been hit by the coronavirus pandemic.
+Crude prices slid on the news as a resurgent U.S.-Sino stand-off could weigh on global businesses and oil demand, which already has been hit by the coronavirus pandemic.
 Concerns about the pace of recovery also drew the attention of investors.

 The euro has struggled since falling in March, when investors rushed for the safety of dollars.
 But analysts say the recovery fund proposals, if they can win over EU members skeptical of an earlier Franco-German plan, could push the euro higher.

-MSCI's ex-Japan Asia-Pacific index .MIAPJ0000PUS fell overnight 0.4% as Hong Kong and mainland China shares extended declines.
-Hong Kong's Hang Seng .HSI fell 1.0% and mainland shares .CSI300 were down 0.8 amid fears the protests would worsen antagonism between the United States and China.
+MSCI's ex-Japan Asia-Pacific index .MIAPJ0000PUS fell 0.4% overnight as Hong Kong and mainland China shares extended declines.
+Hong Kong's Hang Seng .HSI fell 1.0% and mainland shares .CSI300 were down 0.8 amid fears protests would worsen antagonism between the United States and China.

-Reporting by Herbert Lash; Editing by Will Dunham and Nick Zieminski
+Reporting by Herbert Lash, additional reporting by John McCrank in New York; Editing by Will Dunham, Nick Zieminski and Paul Simao